Simple Solutions To Fixing Cat Scratches In Leather.

 The second is where the cat will scratch the leather causing a more straight line scratch, without puncturing the surface at all

-Repairing damaged leather where cats have scratched the surface or created small pucks is possible if you are looking for a permanent repair NEVER use are colouring balm to carry out this job.
+Repairing damaged leather where cats have scratched the surface or created small pucks is possible if you are looking for a permanent repair NEVER use our colouring enhancer balm to carry out this job.

 Small Leather Repair Kit (depending on the area you may need a bigger kit)